toltec-astro/tolteca_tutorials/tutorials/tutorials.rst

 Tutorials
 =========

-The tutorials on this site walk you through some typical software tasks and demonstrate the features in Astropy sub-packages in the context of a story or standard workflow.
-See the `Astropy documentation <http://docs.astropy.org/>`_ for a structured view of the functionality within the Astropy project.
+The tutorials below demonstrate the general TolTEC data analysis and visualization tasks one could accomplish with the TolTECA software stack, in the context of a coherent workflow.

-Check the relevant keywords in the sidebox.
+Use the side panel on the left to filter the tutorials by keywords.